WaterGenie3/minecraft-notes/docs/mechanics/mob-spawning/spawn-cycle/data-and-verification.md

 - Carpet `/spawn tracking` after `tick sprint 30d` (10h)
 - Spawn forcer with `spreadJump true`
 - 4x4 spawning area, whole monument tall, enclosed in tinted glass
 - The \<=20 outside skirt leaves 5 block gap from the monument because those starting points can have first jumps inside the monument and subsequently jump into the farm.
-I.e. the \<=20 setup is meant to test for 6+.
+I.e. the \<=20 setup is meant to be 6-20 and it's relative to the structure/biome, not to the farm/spawning platform.
 - Local water creature and water ambient switch

 Here, we expect the outside skirt to max out at 5, and the inside skirt max out at 20 as normal.